einschmidt/hassio-addons/lldap/DOCS.md

-# Home Assistant Add-on: LLDAP
+# Home Assistant App: LLDAP

 LLDAP is a lightweight authentication server that provides a simplified LDAP interface for authentication.